smichalka/Neurotech2023/README.md

 inference code in (use the .m file if you're working in MATLAB, use the .py file if you're using Python).
 These functions take in a data matrix, which is the same as the data matrix you get for every gesture from the data collection procedure.
 In these functions, add whatever code you need to get a rock-paper-scissors value from the data (eg. importing your classifier, etc.).
+If you use matlab, you will need to install matlab engine in python. python3 -m pip install matlabengine

 **Calling with your classifier**
 To call this with your model, go to the `dataCollection` folder in the Neurotech folder.
 If you're using a MATLAB classifier, call `python3 testData.py --matlabmodel <path/to/runMatlabModel.m>`.